$\delta$-Forms on Lubin--Tate Space: Introduction

+This is a non-archimedean analog of a construction in complex geometry, cf. Ex. \ref{ex:complex_geom}.
+Our main result on $γ$ is that it gives rise to the following Poincaré--Lelong equation for $Z$. \begin{thm}[cf. Thm. \ref{thm:Green_form_complete_inter}] For every $δ$-form $η\in B^{n-r, n-r}(X)$ with compact support,

+\end{thm} Thm. \ref{thm:intro_Green} generalizes the Poincaré--Lelong formula for divisors of Chambert-Loir--Ducros \cite{CLD}*{Théorème 4.6.5} and Gubler--Künnemann \cite{GK}*{Theorem 7.2} to our notion of $δ$-forms and to higher codimension.
+It in particular states that $γ$ defines a Green current for $Z$.
+In the given situation, meaning for complete intersection cycles $Z$, Green currents were already constructed in \cites{CLD, GK} by writing $Z$ as a successive divisor intersection and then using $\star$-products.
+What is new here, however, is that the Green current is given by a $δ$-form.
+This potentially has applications to the definition of $\star$-products for cycles of higher codimension.

-Assume now that $v(k^\times)\neq \{0\}$ and that $\mcX$ is a special formal scheme over the ring of integers $\Spf \mcO_k$.
+We come to our second main result.
+Assume for this that $v(k^\times)\neq \{0\}$ but drop the assumption $\partial X = \emptyset$.
+Let $\mcX$ be a special formal scheme over the ring of integers $\Spf \mcO_k$.
 (Special formal schemes are defined in \cite{Ber_vanishing_II}, we review the definition in \S5.2.)
-Let $X$ be its generic fiber and denote by $\mr{sp}:X\to \mcX$ the specialization map.
+Assume that $X$ is the generic fiber of $\mcX$ and denote by $\mr{sp}:X\to \mcX$ the specialization map.
 Let $\mcZ\subseteq \mcX$ be a closed formal subscheme with generic fiber $Z$.
-There is an associated function on $X$ that measures the distance from $Z$ with respect to the given formal models,
+Define a function $ϕ$ by